We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Poverty and employment status

-Just below half (43%) of those aged 16 and over who are in poverty in London are economically inactive (retired, long-term sick, studying or looking after the home).
-Another 6% are unemployed.
+More than half (51%) of working-age Londoners in poverty are employed.
+Just below half (44%) of those aged 16 and over who are in poverty in London are economically inactive (retired, long-term sick, studying or looking after the home).
+Another 5% are unemployed.

-However, 51% of those aged 16 and over who are in poverty in London are working.
-As the employment rate in the capital has increased, the proportion of those in poverty in the capital who are working has stayed at a similar level (47% in 20011/12 to 49% in 2019/20).
-In contrast, since 2012/13, the proportion of people in poverty who are unemployed - that is, not working but actively seeking work - has declined from 14% to 6%
+In contrast, since 2012/13, the proportion of people in poverty who are unemployed - that is, not working but actively seeking work - has declined from 14% to 5%